-- Nationality/citizenship: You must be a citizen of Singapore. - Residency: You must have been resident in Singapore for at least five of the last ten years. - Age: You must meet either of the below criteria:

-i.
-You must be aged 18-23 on 1st October 2024 (i.e. you must have been born after 1 October 2000 and before 2 October 2006)

-OR for older candidates who completed their first undergraduate degree later than usual ii.
-You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997 and before 2 October 2006) AND you must also have completed your first undergraduate degree on or after 1 October 2023^{}.

-OR for those who have undertaken compulsory national service

-iii.
-You must be under the age of 26 on 1st October 2024 (i.e. you must have been born after 1 October 1998 and before 2 October 2006).

-A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
-In ambiguous cases, the decision of the National Secretary is final.

-• Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that - at a minimum - meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.
+- Nationality/citizenship: You may only apply to the Global Scholarships if you are not eligible to apply via any existing Rhodes constituency.
+If you have a strong connection to one or more Rhodes constituency but do not meet their eligibility criteria you should also consider inter-jurisdictional consideration rather than the Global Scholarship. - Age: You must meet either of the below criteria: - i.
+You must be aged 18-23 on 1st October 2024 (i.e. you must have been born after 1 October 2000 and before 2 October 2006). - OR (for older candidates who completed their first undergraduate degree later than usual) - ii.
+You must be under the age of 27 on 1st October 2024 (i.e. have been born after 1 October 1997) AND you must also have completed your first undergraduate degree on or after 1 October 2023\. - \ A university's policy determines the date of completion of academic requirement for a degree and this may be different from when a degree is considered awarded by the university or the date of a graduation ceremony.
+In ambiguous cases, the decision of the National Secretary is final. - Academic achievement: You must have completed an undergraduate degree (usually a Bachelor's) by July 2025, and you must have an academic background and grade that at a minimum meets or exceeds the specific entry requirements of your chosen course at the University of Oxford.